nodejs/node/doc/api/addons.md

 ### Context-aware addons

 There are environments in which Node.js addons may need to be loaded multiple times in multiple contexts.
+For example, the [Electron][] runtime runs multiple instances of Node.js in a single process.
+Each instance will have its own `require()` cache, and thus each instance will need a native addon to behave correctly when loaded via `require()`.
+From the addon's perspective, this means that it must support multiple initializations.

 The macro `NODE_MODULE_INIT()` will construct an addon which supports such a use case.
 Unlike `NODE_MODULE()`, which is used to construct an addon around an addon initializer such as `Initialize` in the above example, `NODE_MODULE_INIT()` serves as the declaration of such an initializer to be followed by a function body.

 The following three variables may be used inside the function body following an invocation of `NODE_MODULE_INIT()`: